Average-Case Matrix Discrepancy: Asymptotics and Online Algorithms: Introduction

 \begin{corollary}[Independent entries] For each $n \geq 1$, let $\widetilde{\mu}_n$ be a probability measure on $\RR^{n \times n}_{\sym}$ so that $\bA \sim \widetilde{\mu}_n$ has: \begin{enumerate} \item The entries of $\bA$ on and above the diagonal are independent, \item $\EE A_{ij} = 0$ for all $i, j \in [n]$, \item $C_1^2 / n \leq \EE A_{ij}^{2} \leq C_2^2 / n$ for all $n \geq 1$ and $i, j \in [n]$ for some $C_1, C_2 > 0$, \item $\EE A_{ij}^{4} / (\EE A_{ij}^{2})^2 \leq C_3$ for all $n \geq 1$ and $i, j \in [n]$ for some $C_3 > 0$, and \item $\|\bA\| \leq 1$ with high probability as $n \to \infty$. \end{enumerate} Let $\mu_n$ be $\widetilde{\mu}_n$ conditioned on the event that $\|\bA\| \leq 1$.
 Then, the conclusion of Theorem~\ref{thm:mhc} applies to these $\mu_n$ with $r(n) \colonequals n$.
 That is, Algorithm~\ref{alg:mhc} run with $\alpha = \gamma / n$ for a suitable constant $\gamma = \gamma(C_1, C_2, C_3) > 0$ and a stream $\bA_1, \dots, \bA_T$ drawn i.i.d.\ from $\mu_n$ outputs a stream of signs $x_1, \dots, x_T \in \{ \pm 1 \}$ that achieves, with high probability as $n \to \infty$,

 \end{corollary}

-The statement in Corollary~\ref{cor:mhc-ind} applies in particular to any reasonable model of a Wigner random matrix, such as the Gaussian orthogonal ensemble (GOE), symmetric matrices with i.i.d.\ Rademacher entries, and so forth, so long as these matrices are rescaled to make the typical norm less than 1.
+The statement in Corollary~\ref{cor:mhc-ind} applies in particular to any reasonable model of a Wigner random matrix, such as the GOE, symmetric matrices with i.i.d.\ Rademacher entries, and so forth, so long as these matrices are rescaled to make the typical operator norm less than~1.
 Moreover, we allow for entries with different distributions so long as they satisfy the regularity conditions uniformly, so the statement also applies to, e.g., symmetric Gaussian random matrices with different variance profiles (see \cite{BvH-2016-RandomMatrixIndependentEntries,vH-2017-StructuredRandomMatrices} for some discussion of the challenges of working with such matrices beyond classical models with i.i.d.\ entries).
-We will revisit the interesting special case of GOE matrices below in Theorem~\ref{thm:goe}.
+Comparing with Theorem~\ref{thm:goe} above reveals a similar phenomenon to the vector case: up to logarithmic terms, online algorithms admit an average-case bound matching the true average-case discrepancy for $T = \Theta(n^2)$, the scaling of $T$ for which the true discrepancy is largest.

-We also give the following application, where $\bA_1, \dots, \bA_T$ are a normalization of Gaussian Wishart (or sample covariance) matrices and the rank of $\bA_i$ may be any sequence, illustrating the non-trivial rank dependence in Theorem~\ref{thm:mhc}.
+We also give the following application, where $\bA_1, \dots, \bA_T$ are a normalization of Gaussian Wishart matrices and the rank of $\bA_i$ may be any sequence, illustrating the non-trivial rank dependence in Theorem~\ref{thm:mhc}.